-21 AER Final Decision - Ausgrid Distribution Determination 2019 to 2024, Attachment 18 Tariff Structure Statement, April 2019, pp 18-20 - 18-23. customers subject to the reassignment and utilised transitional tariffs where the impact of moving the customer to their new NUOS tariff was unacceptable.
+AER Final Decision - Ausgrid Distribution Determination 2019 to 2024, Attachment 18 Tariff Structure Statement, April 2019, pp 18-20 - 18-23.

 However, due to uncertainties associated with the current COVID-19 pandemic, we now propose to postpone the above reassignments for one year if they result in an increase in a customer's bill following the reassignment.
 For customers that benefit from the reassignment, we propose to accelerate their tariff reassignment as part of the COVID-19 response package.